dstrohmaier/dstrohmaier.github.io/posts/_posts/2022-12-16-Personal-Reflections-on-2022.md

 ### Footnotes

-[0] What is they justification for this assertion of purpose?
+[^0]: What is they justification for this assertion of purpose?
 Ah, there is the rub.
-That is a philosophical question, I'll leave for another day.
+That is a philosophical question I'll leave for another day.